podocarp/goscript/README.md

 Missing features from actual golang:
 - Only very basic runtime type checking
-- uint support is basically non existent, just use an int
+- uint support is poor, prefer int
-- No multi return and multi assign
+- No pointers
 - No channels and goroutines
 - No packages and imports
 - You need to wrap scripts in a function if you have more than one line of code